This isn’t news that will surprise you: the UX job market is hot right now.

 Give an indication of the breadth and depth of your design experience: Have you worked on web/mobile/desktop/tangible products?
 Do you specialize in native apps or multi-channel experiences that span internal applications, consumer-facing web portals, and e-comm?
 If you’ve worked on a variety of platforms you’ll want to select a variety of projects to showcase that will give your user an indication of your knowledge and experience.

 Display your ability to curate your work.
 This demonstrates your understanding of what the essence of a project was.
 You should include 4-9 visuals that showcase the main steps/milestones of the design process for each project.
-I don't need to see all thirty wireframes for the added search bar.
-I just want the highlights.
+We don’t need to see all thirty wireframes for the added search bar.
+We just want the highlights.

 It’s not the user’s job to sort through your pile of screenshots and glean that you are master of your domain.
 If you make the user work to look at your portfolio they are going to wonder if its an indication of chaos or carelessness in your work process.

 Bottom line: do not annoy the hiring manager.
-You typically get only a few minutes of a hiring manager’s attention (if you’re lucky) before they decide whether to set up an initial conversation or not—if the first two minutes are spent opening dropbox and downloading links before they can even start to review your work, you’re probably screwed.
+You typically only get a few minutes of a their attention (if you’re lucky) before they decide whether to set up an initial conversation or not.
+If the first two minutes are spent opening Dropbox or downloading attachments before they can even start to review your work, you risk annoying the hiring manager, which doesn’t improve your odds.

 Your portfolio should be an experience in and of itself.
 What’s your story as a designer?
-Explain to me—using words, not just screen shots—what it was you were tasked with and how you got to your solution.
+Explain—using words, not just screen shots—what it was you were tasked with and how you got to your solution.
 As with any narrative, there needs to be a flow: introduction, main body of work, conclusion.

 4. Process Work